Building team culture and tackling strategy at a remote retreat

-Late in 2021, WWF’s Freshwater and Food (F&F) team approached Territory for help running a hybrid retreat in January, 2022.
-At the time, the Delta wave of COVID was fading and Omicron had not yet emerged.
+Late in 2021, World Wildlife Fund’s Freshwater and Food (F&F) team approached Territory for help running a hybrid retreat in January 2022.
+At the time, the Delta wave of COVID was fading, and Omicron had not yet emerged.

-We began planning in October 2021, hoping to host a retreat in both Washington, DC and in Missoula, Montana that would create an “intense experience” that will continue to energize the F&F team, have fun & build relationships, engage, and elevate strategic components of programmatic work, and flex team culture—values, beliefs, attitudes, and behaviors shared by the team.
+We began planning in October 2021, hoping to host a retreat in both Washington, DC, and Missoula, Montana, that would create an “intense experience” that will continue to energize the F&F team, have fun and build relationships, engage and elevate strategic components of programmatic work, and flex team culture—values, beliefs, attitudes, and behaviors shared by the team.

 In December, with Omicron surging and with clear concern expressed by retreat participants, we decided to take the retreat to full remote in January 2022.
 Territory’s consultant—Jeremy Varo-Haub—met with each session’s leaders and presenters to ensure that the session’s goals and agenda made sense for the unique context, and Territory built a series of MURAL boards designed to focus and capture the work of breakout teams during each session.